Five things you should do if you have been made redundant

 1. Take action – review your redundancy agreement and take action.
 You may need to get an employment lawyer involved to finalise your compromise agreement and check out your companies exit terms, notice periods and in-house redundancy policy.
 You can also take a look at our online guide on how to manage a compromise agreement

 2. Be civil – leaving your company on good terms and maintaining a civil relationship with your employer is very important.
 You will need good references for your next job and it may be that your previous employer offers you some consultancy work whilst you look for your next role.
+See our article on dealing with redundancy.

 3. Plan ahead – many people are given a redundancy notice period.
 Use this time to plan ahead and think about what you need to arrange and take care of prior to exiting your company.
 Give yourself enough time to create a plan of action; this should include thinking about your career options, updating your CV and increasing your online presence.
 If you are not on social media sites now is the time to learn, sites like LinkedIn, Twitter and Facebook should not be avoided when it comes to looking for your next role.